 - 6:45pm Evening Activities

-These classes at JKCP offer a great pre-college experience.
+This program at JKCP offers a great pre-college experience.
 The instructors at JKCP are what set us apart from other pre-college programs.
 Their passion makes each class engaging, fun and different than your typical high school class.

-A Closer Look at Pre-Med Classes at JKCP
+A Closer Look at Pre-Med Prep at JKCP

 It has been said that nature has composed some of her loveliest poems for the microscope, and this course will help you analyze the texts.
 Come harness your inner-Hippocrates this summer and join us for the perfect course for any student who aspires to pursue a career as a doctor, nurse or health professional.